Druotic/devops-project/README.md

-### Special Milestone
+# Special Milestone

+###Introduction

-Application used: [GroundsIO](https://github.com/grounds/grounds.io) was selected as the application to be built and tested.
+[GroundsIO](https://github.com/grounds/grounds.io) was selected as the application to be built, tested, and deployed.
 It is a project which allows one to run code directly from the browser, and supports multiple different languages (see [website](http://beta.42grounds.io/)).
 More interestingly, the project uses docker containers to run the application.
 I chose this project primarily for this reason because state is restored back to an initial starting point with each run (satisfying the clean state requirement).
 If you would like to see details about CI tool, deployment strategy, testing, etc, see milestone[1-3] branches.

-Application Pre-reqs (listening server + graphing): see [RUN.md](RUN.md)
+### Description/Implementation

 For my special milestone, I have implemented a solution which analyzes the code that is entered inside of the GroundsIO web console (and submitted).
 It identifies keywords, counts the total number of occurrences,